lleonini/passwordgrids-cli/README.md

 ![](http://imgs.xkcd.com/comics/security.png)

 If an attacker gets one of your grid and its corresponding identifier, he could have the ability to brute force the master password.
-Then the only protection remaining will be your pattern.
 That's why, even the identifier input is hidden.

 If an attacker gets multiple of your generated passwords (2+) and also your master password, he could be able to determine the pattern and then generate